Defeating Facial Tracking: Red Team vs Blue Team

 }

-Accept: Motivated 17-year-old will bypass it.
-That's fine.
-System needs to deter, not perfectly prevent.
+Accept that a motivated seventeen-year-old will bypass it.
+The system needs to deter, not perfectly prevent.

 The Fundamental Problem